awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/spot_resilience.md

 The serverless application has configured the following resources:

-* An AWS Lambda function that receives Spot Interruption notifications, checks if the instance is part of an Auto Scaling group (and if it's been tagged with Key: `SpotInterruptionHandler/enabled` Value: `true`) and calls the [DetachInstances API](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_DetachInstances.html) of EC2 Auto Scaling to start connection draining and launch a replacement instance.
+* An AWS Lambda function that receives Spot Interruption notifications, checks if the instance is part of an Auto Scaling group (and if it's been tagged with Key: `SpotInterruptionHandler/enabled` Value: `true`) and to then call the [DetachInstances API](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_DetachInstances.html) of EC2 Auto Scaling to start connection draining and launch a replacement instance.
 Feel free to go to the [AWS Lambda console](https://eu-west-1.console.aws.amazon.com/lambda/home#/functions) and inspect the `SpotInterruptionHandler` function.
 * An Amazon EventBridge event rule to capture Spot Instance interruption notifications and trigger the above Lambda function.
 Feel free to go to the [Amazon EventBridge console](https://console.aws.amazon.com/events/home#/rules) to inspect the rule.
 * An IAM role for the Lambda function to be able to call the AWS API.